 Watch this video to find out what our students have to say about studying this course at Kingston University:

-Year 1 focuses on the foundation concepts of international relations and global politics: the state, global governance, international ethics, security and international law.
-This is accompanied by an introduction to some of the key contemporary issues of international relations: war, environment, global trade, development and migration.
+Year 1 focuses on the foundations of international relations and global politics: the state, global governance, international ethics, security and international law.
+You will also be introduced to key issues of international relations: war, environment, global trade, development and migration.

-Year 2 allows increasing flexibility in your choice of study topics.
-Our well-developed area studies programme enables you to explore regional case studies from the Middle East, Europe and Latin America.
-You will also focus on international relations theory, development, international organisations and international law.
+In Year 2, your choice of topics is flexible.
+You can explore regional case studies from the Middle East, Europe and Latin America, focus on international relations theory, development, international organisations and international law.
 Many students study abroad in Europe, North America or Australia.

-Year 3 centres on your final-year research project, which explores a topic of interest in depth.
-You will be supported by a supervisor, receive training in research skills and participate in discussion forums to explore your developing ideas.
+Year 3 centres on your final-year research project, where you will explore a topic of interest in depth.
+Supported by a supervisor, you will receive training in research skills and participate in discussion forums to explore your developing ideas.
 The project culminates with a presentation at our end-of-year student conference.
-Taught modules in Year 3 provide the opportunity for further exploration of area politics, examination of developments in US foreign policy, human rights, and the continuing role of political violence in global politics.
+Final year modules allow for further exploration of area politics, developments in US foreign policy, human rights, and the continuing role of political violence in global politics.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.